Soft-Masked Diffusion Language Models: Experimental setup

 \item \textbf{Context and response splitting.} All datapoints contain a sequence of \emph{user} and \emph{assistant} messages.
 We consider the last assistant message to be the \emph{response} and all other previous messages to make up the \emph{context}.
 We apply the respective models' chat template to the messages before tokenization.

 \item \textbf{Filtering the dataset.} We conduct dataset filtering on three different attributes of the data: \textbf{(1)} inputs $> 2048$ tokens; \textbf{(2)} responses $< 5$ tokens; \textbf{(3)} any examples with tool-calling (i.e., using $<$tool\_call$>$ and $<$/tool\_call$>$).
-After filtering, we are typically left with approximately 270,000 context-response pairs.
+After filtering, we are typically left with just less than 270,000 context-response pairs.
 While this varies with our sampling seed, the total number of tokens in our training set is often just under 200 million.
 These 200 million tokens consist of a fifty-fifty split between prompt and response tokens.

 \item \textbf{Padding with $<$eos$>$ tokens.} After finetuning, we want the diffusion model to retain its ability to decide when to end its generation process.
 In MDLMs, this is typically done by predicting $<$eos$>$ tokens for all the end positions that the model does not want to use.
-In order to ensure this is a part of the training process we add $n_\text{end} \sim$ Uniform$(0,50)$ $<$eos$>$ tokens to the end of each training sample. \footnote{It is not documented exactly how Dream performs this step, but for LLaDa, the authors describe always training with 2048 tokens---padding all responses until this point.
-Unfortunately, since these tokens must be considered in the loss, a large amount of these tokens can very much dilute the loss calculation.} The amount of padding that is added to the training set varies for each sample.
+In order to ensure this is a part of the training process we add $n_\text{end} \sim$ Uniform$(0,50)$ $<$eos$>$ tokens to the end of each training sample.
+The amount of padding that is added to the training set varies for each sample.

 \item \textbf{Partially masking the responses for training.} We only apply masks to the response tokens during the training process.
 This is performed in the following way: First, as Algorithm~\ref{alg:training} describes, a mask probability value $t \sim \text{Uniform}(b_l,b_h)$ is sampled.
 This value $t$ is then used as the masking probability: a fraction $t$ of the \emph{response} tokens are masked for the loss calculation. \citet{arriola_block_2024} found that sampling extremely low/high $t$ can lead to high variance in the gradient norms, making training quite difficult.
 For this reason, we use a clipped noise schedule of $(b_l, b_h) = (0.2,0.8)$.
 The masks are sampled uniquely for each sample. \end{enumerate}